karmada-io/website/docs/casestudies/working-with-prometheus.md

 # Use Prometheus to monitor Karmada member clusters

-[Prometheus](https://github.com/prometheus/prometheus) , a [Cloud Native Computing Foundation ](https://cncf.io/) project, is a systems and service monitoring system.
-It collects metrics from configured targets at given intervals, evaluates rule expressions, displays the results, and can trigger alerts when specified conditions are observed.
+[Prometheus](https://github.com/prometheus/prometheus), a [Cloud Native Computing Foundation ](https://cncf.io/) project, is a service monitoring system.
+It collects metrics from configured targets at given intervals, evaluates rule expressions, displays the results, and can trigger alerts when specified conditions are met.

 This document gives an example to demonstrate how to use the `Prometheus` to monitor karmada member clusters.

-##Start up Karmada clusters
+## Start up Karmada clusters
-You just need to clone Karmada repo, and run the following script in Karmada directory.
+You just need to clone the Karmada repo, and run the following script in the Karmada directory.

 ```
 hack/local-up-karmada.sh